weaviate/weaviate-io/developers/weaviate/client-libraries/python/v3_v4_migration.md

 The `v4` client is instantiated by the `WeaviateClient` object.
 The `WeaviateClient` object is the main entry point for all API operations.

 You can instantiate the `WeaviateClient` object directly.
-In most cases it is better to use the connection helper functions, such as `connect_to_local` and `connect_to_wcs`.
+However, in most cases it is better to use a connection helper function such as `connect_to_local` or `connect_to_wcs`.

 <Tabs groupId="languages">
 <TabItem value="wcs" label="WCS">